mnot/photoweb/README.md

 ## Creating and Using Templates

-By default, the default template will be used (from `~/.photoweb/tpl/default`; if it isn't there, it'll be automagically created).
+By default, the bundled default template will be used.
 You can edit this, or create new templates, using them with the -t option:

 > photoweb -t "my template" .

+To bootstrap your own template, you can copy the default one:

+> photoweb --copy-templates ./my-custom-design

 Templates are directories with the following files in them:

 * md.json - a configuration file
 * gallery.html - the overview page
 * detail.html - a single photo page
+* style.css - visual styling
+* photoweb.js - interactive logic (for keyboard navigation and zoom)

 Take a look at the default template to get an idea of how to create your own.

+## Navigation and Shortcuts

+When viewing a photo in the generated gallery:
+* **Left/Right Arrow keys**: Previous/Next photo.
+* **Escape**: Return to the gallery index.
+* **Click/Tap**: Toggle between fit-to-screen and full-size view.